MicrosoftDocs/dataexplorer-docs/data-explorer/customer-managed-keys-csharp.md

 ---
 title: Configure customer-managed-keys using C#
-description: This article describes how to configure customer-managed keys encryption on your data in Azure Data Explorer.
+description: 'Learn how to configure customer-managed keys to encrypt Azure Data Explorer data at rest.
+See how to use the Azure Data Explorer C# client for this purpose.'
 author: orspod
 ms.author: orspodek
 ms.reviewer: itsagui